 |Out-of-pocket limit||N/A||Some Medigap plans have an annual out-of-pocket limit that you must meet before the plan begins to pay all the costs for covered services.
 This doesn’t apply to Medigap Plan F. An out-of-pocket limit is different from a deductible.|

-- Medigap Plan F doesn’t provide prescription drug coverage: Medicare Supplement policies sold after January 1, 2006, can no longer cover prescription drugs.
-And because Original Medicare doesn’t cover prescriptions either, you can only get Part D prescription benefits if you enroll in a Medicare Part D prescription drug plan or buy a Medicare Advantage policy that includes coverage for prescription drugs.
+- Prescription drug coverage: Medicare Supplement policies sold after January 1, 2006, do not cover prescription drugs.
+Original Medicare doesn’t cover prescriptions either.
+So, you can only get Part D prescription benefits if you enroll in a Medicare Part D prescription drug plan or buy a Medicare Advantage policy that includes coverage for prescription drugs.

-- Medigap Plan F doesn’t cover supplemental health benefits: Like other Medigap plans, Medicare Supplement Plan F doesn’t include coverage for things like hearing aids, vision and dental care, long-term care, and private-duty nursing.
+- Supplemental health benefits: Like other Medigap plans, Medicare Supplement Plan F doesn’t include coverage for things like hearing aids, vision and dental care, long-term care, and private-duty nursing.
 You can get some of these benefits through a supplemental health insurance plan or through Medicare Part C, also known as Medicare Advantage.

 Other Things to Know About Medicare Supplement Plan F

-- Can’t have both Medigap and Medicare Advantage: If you have a Medicare Advantage plan and want to enroll in Medicare Supplement Plan F, you must first make sure you can leave your plan and return to Original Medicare before your Medigap coverage begins.
+- You can’t have both Medigap and Medicare Advantage: If you have a Medicare Advantage plan and want to enroll in Medicare Supplement Plan F, you must first make sure you can leave your plan and return to Original Medicare before your Medigap coverage begins.

-- Can’t have Medigap if you have a Medicare MSA plan: An insurance company cannot legally sell you a Medigap policy if you have an MSA (medical savings account) plan through Medicare.
+- You can’t have Medigap if you have a Medicare MSA plan: An insurance company cannot legally sell you a Medigap policy if you have an MSA (medical savings account) plan through Medicare.

-- Separate premium: The premium you pay for Medigap Plan F is completely separate from the monthly premium you pay for Medicare Part B. Medicare premiums are billed directly through the Medicare program, while Medicare Supplement insurance premiums are billed through the company that sold you the plan.
+- Medigap Plan F has a separate premium: The premium you pay for Medigap Plan F is completely separate from the monthly premium you pay for Medicare Part B. Medicare premiums are billed directly through the Medicare program, while Medicare Supplement insurance premiums are billed through the company that sold you the plan.